I have focused in eight distinct areas and you will find much material, free of charge in this website.

 • a step by step process that can be implemented by a skilled in-house team

-Visit quarterly rolling forecasting (QRF) for more
+Visit quarterly rolling forecasting and planning (QRF) for more

-Rapid Annual Planning (a precursor to QRF&P)
+Rapid Annual Planning (a precursor to QRF)

 The annual planning process is part of the trifecta of lost opportunities for a corporate accountant.
 The other two being the year-end accounts and the monthly accounts processes.
 All three exercises keep the corporate accountant locked into processing and reporting leaving little time for added value activities.
 It is interesting to note that we seldom get thanked for preparing the annual accounts, for controlling the annual budget process or for preparing the month-end accounts.